 Architecture is branding

-As I prepare notes for this paper I find myself blowing the dust off of various college stalwarts; Genius Loci, the Poetics of Space, and the obligatory papers by Heidegger regarding building or design.
+As I prepare notes for this paper I find myself blowing the dust off of various college stalwarts; Genius Loci and the obligatory papers by Heidegger regarding building.
 My head starts to spin.
 Not because it’s complicated, but rather by how off the mark they are relative to the world we actually inhabit.

 The naturalness with which architecture and design need to speak, understand and practice persuasion (brand), lies at the heart of any real world design challenge; “how do we achieve the desired result?”
 Unless you are building a remote cabin for yourself, you will most likely want to solicit a particular response from others relative to your design.
 “It looks modern, it looks classical, it makes me feel …”.

 Hence the real definition of a brand; it’s what others perceive your design to be, not what you want it to be.
 A brand is nothing more nor nothing less.
 Branding should not be confused with marketing and advertising; the latter are tools to speak about the product after the fact (or the design in our case).

 Engineers build, Architects brand.

 An engineer needs to build a structure that will resist wind loads of x and allow floors to handle a live load of y.
 Either they achieve this or they don’t, and if they don’t they will be looking for a new job.
 Designers however, need to design a structure that is perceived in a particular way by many (…and to do so within certain constraints, ie. time & budget).
 If Designers do not achieve the desired perception, they too will soon be looking for a new job.

 Solving problems of reality versus solving problems of perception, that’s where the real value of design can make a big difference.